Moosieus/url-shortener/notes/concrete_goals.md

 - Vanity URLs (very nice to have)
 - Real time updates on stats page
 - Light and dark mode frontend

+Ignoring soft deletion of data since this is just a technical for now.
+- I'm partial to a [deleted records table](https://brandur.org/soft-deletion#deleted-records) as it ensures the database can properly ensure integrity.
+- Soft deletes are convenient for restores but annoying for data integrity.